loticlabs/lambda6/README.md

 [![Code Climate](https://codeclimate.com/github/nombers/lambda6/badges/gpa.svg)](https://codeclimate.com/github/nombers/lambda6)
 [![Test Coverage](https://codeclimate.com/github/nombers/lambda6/badges/coverage.svg)](https://codeclimate.com/github/nombers/lambda6/coverage)

-A simple ES6 handler architecture for AWS Lambda with opinionated defaults.
+A simple ES6/7 handler architecture for AWS Lambda with opinionated defaults.
 The base class, `Handler` can be subclassed to provide a structured framework for handling AWS Lambda events. `Handler` matches an event `operationKey` to a method name by default, and extracts an argument for that method from the event using the `payloadKey`.
 Both of these keys can be changed by passing in an options hash to the constructor.

+_see [.babelrc](#.babelrc) for precisely what ES6/7 features are used._

 ### Table of Contents
 * [Installing](#installing)